atimpone/aws-foundation-journey/0-common/2-faq.md

 Moving forward there's an opportunity to introduce this type of documentation and knowlege into more mainstream AWS documentation.

-### Q: What are the tenets for principles behind this project?
+### Q: What are the tenets or principles behind this project?

 See [Tenets](1-tenets.md).